• Skip to primary navigation

 animated chef maika in full chef uniform and hat.

-If adding dried or fresh shrimp: Add rinsed and chopped dried shrimp to the pot and cook for 1–2 minutes.
-A quick sauté releases the briny flavor of the shrimp—don’t overcook or it can get rubbery.
+If Adding Dried or Fresh Shrim: Add rinsed, chopped dried shrimp to the pot and cook for 1-2 minutes.
+A quick sauté releases the shrimp's briny flavor.
+Don't overcook or it can get rubbery.

 Add the Liquid and Rice